 The City is a party in a lawsuit that challenges the validity of Measure H, California Apartment Assn. v.
 City of Pasadena, case no. 22STCP04376.
 The City successfully defended the measure, and on March 28, 2023, a Los Angeles Superior Court Judge upheld the validity of Measure H, with minor exceptions.
 The litigation is still pending and has been appealed.
 The City has proceeded with the appointment of the Rental Housing Board to meet deadlines under Measure H. The first meeting of the Rental Housing Board took place on May 24, 2023.
 The Board is in the process of developing a work plan to implement Measure H

 Measure H Implementation

 The City’s implementation of Measure H is limited to the establishment of the Rental Housing Board.
 City staff is not empowered by the Measure to act as the Rental Board in the interim period.
 In fact, for City staff to act as the Rental Housing Board would be inconsistent with the clear instructions of the Measure as stated above.
-Once the Rental Board is formed, the Rental Housing Board will interpret and implement the specific actions required under Measure H.
+Once the Rental Board is established and convenes, the Rental Housing Board will interpret and implement the specific actions required under Measure H.